ybchojo/lin_take_home/README.md

   ```bash
   pip install -r requirements.txt
   ```
+3. Move to directory where files are located
+4. Run post.py file.
+  '''bash
+  python post.py
+  '''
 ## Results

 In order to demonstrate the built microservice, Postman and test.py is used to verfiy the output.
 Postman is an API platform for building and using APIs.